TiBeN/15khz-arcade-pkg/README.md

 provided by the Makefile to make use of the SDL version which works better is this context.

-This vice "x64" wrapper swiths the screen resolution to native Amiga resolution before launching it.
+This vice "x64" wrapper swiths the screen resolution to native Commodore 64 resolution before launching it.

 ```bash
 $ 15khz-x64 <hatari-command-line-args>